Llanfihangel-yng-Ngwynfa

 Poet and hymnwriter Ann Griffiths (1776–1805) was born in, and is buried, in this place.
+The architect Jacob Owen (1778-1870) was also born in Llanfihangel.
+Griffiths and Owen were baptised in the Anglican church but each found their way to Methodism, Griffiths a Calvinist, Owen a Wesleyan.

 Geography and amenities

-The main village is dispersed astride a gently winding uphill road extending many miles past St Michael's Church to the south.
-Its relative concentration of homes commence just south of the Llanfyllin to Llanwddyn road, WNW of Welshpool; on the east side is the cemetery, six houses largely still owned by the local authority, and a couple of bungalows.
-The church is no longer used, as unsafe.
+The main village is scattered along a gently winding uphill road extending many miles past St Michael's Church to the south.
+The housing becomes denser just south of the Llanfyllin to Llanwddyn road, WNW of Welshpool; on the east side is the cemetery, six houses largely still owned by the local authority, and a couple of bungalows.
+The church is no longer used, and is unsafe.

 At the centre are The Goat Inn, a post office/shop, and the village hall, opened in 1981, which has frequent whole-community, family and retired community events.

 History

 A war memorial is at the centre of the village.

-Behind it is Poplar Cottage, once the home of E. D. O'Brien (1911-1953), a noted Eisteddfod conductor.

 Ffair Llan

-A fair, known as Ffair Llan, used to be held every year on 9 May, when store cattle and sheep were sold to visiting dealers.
+A fair, known as Ffair Llan, used to be held every year on 9 May, when cattle and sheep were sold to visiting dealers.
 Piglets were brought by horse and cart, with a mesh strung over to prevent their escape.